galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 Minimum Evolution is the idea that the sum of the branch lengths should be as small as possible to still account for the distances between the leaves of the tree, in that the sum of squared differences between the distances implied by the tree and the observed distances from the data, is minimised.
 You can read more about this in an article by [Rzhetsky and Nei](https://academic.oup.com/mbe/article/10/5/1073/1037508){%cite 10.1093/oxfordjournals.molbev.a040056 %}.

-There are some variations on this ME criterion, and FastTree uses an approximation of one of them to find good trees.
+There are some variations on this ME criterion and FastTree uses an approximation of one of them to find good trees.

 ## Maximum Parsimony (MP) and Parsimony Length